jordanbrown2/State-of-The-Union-Addresses/docs/index.md

-# Project Starter Template
+# Presidential Rhetoric and the Modern Presidency

 ![Caesar in the Code](imgs/included/caesarian_code.png)

-Welcome to the project started template.
-Edit me to make your first changes.